-The retina is an inner light-sensitive layer of tissue within the eye.
-The retina serves as a projector screen for the brain when an image is projected onto the retina, triggering nerve impulses to the visual centers through the optic nerve.
+The retina is a light-sensitive layer of tissue in the back of the eye.
+The front of the eye focuses images onto the retina, which then sends these images to the brain through the optic nerve.
 Vision can become impaired when the retina is damaged.
 However, repairing the retina is possible.

 Retinal Detachment Surgery

 A detached retina means the retina has separated from the back of the eye.
 When the retina is separated from the back of the eye, it is not able to function normally.
 Retinal detachments are often caused by a single hole or multiple holes in the retina.

 A detached retina can be an urgent issue.
 If left untreated, a retinal detachment can get larger and lead to permanent vision loss.

 The goal of treatment is to either prevent the retina detachment from getting larger or to reattach the retina to the back of the eye.
 Depending on the type of retinal detachment, there are several treatment options your retina doctor may offer you:

 - Injection of a gas bubble along with laser or freezing treatment (pneumatic retinopexy)